Münster (region): Traffic

 The road system is well-maintained and several highways offer fast access to nearly all areas.

 In those areas where railroads haven't been closed down by the 1980s, frequent and fast service is offered.
-One streetcar system has survived in the city of Gelsenkirchen and many other towns and cities offer a fair bus network.
+One streetcar system has survived in the city of Gelsenkirchen and many other towns and cities offer a bus network.
+Rural areas are connected by bus as well.

-Rural areas are connected by bus, too.
-The service is tied to demand and rather poor in very remote places.

-The Münsterland can be explored by boat on some canals, e.g. the Dortmund–Ems Canal and Wesel–Datteln Canal.
+The Münsterland can be explored by boat on some canals, including the Dortmund–Ems Canal and Wesel–Datteln Canal.
 They connect the area to the harbours in Duisburg and Münster, the German coast and the rest of the German waterway system.